espressif/esp-dev-kits/docs/TEMPLATE_EXAMPLE_README_EN.md

 ### ESP-IDF Required

-_Specify the IDF branch recommended or required by the example.
+_Specify the ESP-IDF branch recommended or required by the example.
 Take the following statement as a reference._

-- This example supports IDF release/v[x.y] and later branches.
-By default, it runs on IDF release/v[x.y].
+- This example supports ESP-IDF release/v[x.y] and later branches.
+By default, it runs on ESP-IDF release/v[x.y].
 - Please follow the [ESP-IDF Programming Guide](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html) to set up the development environment. **We highly recommend** you [Build Your First Project](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#build-your-first-project) to get familiar with ESP-IDF and make sure the environment is set up correctly.

 ### Get the esp-dev-kits Repository